Yara Shahidi’s Red Carpet Curls Have Me Rethinking Sleek Event Hair

 But they do need moisture.

-The Finish: Hydrated curls that feel touchable, not stiff.
+The Finish: Hydrated curls that feel soft and touchable

-Best For: Curls that need moisture, definition, softness, and less frizz.
+Best For: Curls that need moisture, definition, and frizz control

-Style-Edited Take: This is for curls that want to look polished without losing their personality.
+Style-Edited Take: This is for curls that look polished without losing their shape or personality.

 For Smooth Bends, a Curling Iron Can Still Be the Move

 Sometimes the event version of texture needs more control.
-Your waves fall flat.
-Your curls need reshaping around the face.
-Or you want a smooth bend that looks styled, not overly curled.
+Waves fall flat.
+Curls need reshaping around the face.
+Or you want a softer bend that looks styled without feeling overdone.

-The longer barrel gives you more room to wrap the hair, which is especially helpful for shoulder-length to long styles.
-Instead of working in tiny sections or ending up with curls that feel too tight, it creates looser movement with a smoother finish.
+The longer barrel gives you more room to wrap the hair, especially for shoulder-length to long styles.
+Instead of tight curls, it creates looser movement that can be brushed out into something softer.

-The Finish: Smooth bends with bounce and shine.
+The Finish: Smooth bends with bounce and movement

-Best For: Hair that needs controlled movement, especially shoulder-length to long hair.
+Best For: Hair that needs controlled shape without stiffness

 Texture Can Be the Polish

-Yara Shahidi’s red carpet beauty moments prove that event hair does not have to be stiff, flattened, or overly controlled to feel elegant.
+Yara Shahidi’s red carpet beauty moments prove that event hair doesn’t have to be stiff, flattened, or overly controlled to feel elegant.
 It can be soft.
 It can move.
 It can have curls, waves, bends, and body.

 That is what makes this shift feel so refreshing.
 It is not about rejecting sleek hair.
 It is about making room for texture to look just as refined.